bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 And you know, some people may not like it, you know, it's still fair, but like, I really want to fund this, can everybody who wants to work on it, lift their hands, you know, and I'm going to help you guys economically and whatever.
 Like, I think it's important for people to know that there is space for that as well.
 We don't have to all be like Brink which tries to remain outside of this, which is used to be the traditional model.
-Like most entities that do fund Bitcoin core development, try to stay out so that, you know, it doesn't murky the waters and stuff.
+Like most entities that do fund Bitcoin Core development, try to stay out so that, you know, it doesn't murky the waters and stuff.
 But I think when there's like a clear business goal and it's like a source of truth, right?
 Like it's obvious, like these people are not being, Even if I don't agree, they're not being insidious or anything.
 This is like, you know, this is what they're trying to accomplish, right?